Sammy-CK/task-taker/README.md

 # phase-4-Task-Taker
 This is a simple RESTful API for tracking users and their tasks.
 It is built with Ruby on Rails.

+It also has a frontend in the client folder built using React

 We have two models: User and Task.